(Nearly) Real-world data

 Professors have had success asking students questions such as:

-- Which demographic factors (e.g. household size, presence of children, income) appear to affect spend of the customer?
+Which customer attributes appear to affect spend of the customer?

 Special considerations